cofi/sackspace.el/README.md

 Shift-Backspace : Delete all whitespace till non-whitespace char is found.

 [1] Takes a numeric argument.
 You can specify how often it will be executed.

+Note: If you use a terminal Emacs C-Backspace and Shift-Backspace are not available.

 Other Packages
 --------------